On the action of relatively irreducible automorphisms on their train tracks

-\begin{rem} It is well known (see for instance~\cite{FM15}), that if $f:X \to X$ is a train track representative of $\phi$, then there is a simplicial train track representative $h: Y \to Y$ of $\phi$, such that either $X,Y$ are in the same open simplex, or at worse, $\Delta(Y)$ is a simplicial face of $\Delta(X)$.
+\begin{rem} It is well known (see for instance~\cite{FM15}) that if $X$ is a train track point of $\phi$, then there is a simplicial train track point $Y$ of $\phi$ such that either $Y\in\Delta(X)$ or, at worse, $\Delta(Y)$ is a simplicial face of $\Delta(X)$.
 In particular, given a train track point $X$ of $\phi$, there is a simplicial train track point $Y$ of $\phi$ which is in (uniformly) bounded distance from $X$. \end{rem}